MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 ## [IT pros and Admins](#it-pros-and-admins)

-- Implement the needed platform integration steps - such as with databases or line of business applications - needed by your business owners for their intranet portals.
+IT Pros and admins implement the needed platform integration steps - such as with databases or line of business applications - needed by your business owners for their intranet portals.
+This may include content migration from existing systems.
+They also work with other stakeholders to determine a governance strategy for the intranet, and train people in the organization to use SharePoint and other tools to manage the intranet.
-- Training business owners, content creators, and end users

 Keep in mind these key success factors as you plan and implement your intranet: